scorpido74/azure-docs.nl-nl/articles/iot-dps/how-to-legacy-device-symm-key.md

     Press enter key to exit:
     ```

-9. Navigeer in de portal naar de IoT-hub waaraan uw gesimuleerde apparaat is toegewezen en klik op het tabblad **IOT-apparaten** .
-Wanneer het inrichten van het gesimuleerde naar de hub is geslaagd, wordt de apparaat-ID weer gegeven op de Blade **IOT-apparaten** , met de *status* **ingeschakeld**.
+9. In the portal, navigate to the IoT hub your simulated device was assigned to and click the **IoT Devices** tab.
+On successful provisioning of the simulated to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Mogelijk moet u bovenaan op de knop **Vernieuwen** klikken.

     ![Apparaat wordt geregistreerd voor de IoT-hub](./media/how-to-legacy-device-symm-key/hub-registration.png)

-## <a name="security-concerns"></a>Beveiligings problemen
+## <a name="security-concerns"></a>Security concerns

-Houd er rekening mee dat dit de afgeleide apparaatcode bevat die is opgenomen als onderdeel van de installatie kopie.
-Dit is geen aanbevolen beveiligings best practice.
-Dit is een reden waarom de beveiliging en het gebruiks gemak van toepassing zijn.
+Be aware that this leaves the derived device key included as part of the image, which is not a recommended security best practice.
+This is one reason why security and ease-of-use are tradeoffs.